hoangan615/StoryGen/README.md

 # FableForge AI

 FableForge AI is an advanced AI-powered storytelling studio.
-It leverages the latest Google Gemini models to generate creative stories, visualize them with AI art (or user uploads), narrate them with natural voices, and export complete audiovisual experiences for social media.
+It leverages the latest Google Gemini models to generate creative stories, visualize them with AI art (or user uploads), narrate them with natural voices, and export complete audiovisual experiences.

 ## 🚀 Features